-If you find yourself people-pleasing for love, attention or fear of confrontation, then this is for you!
+If you find yourself people-pleasing for love, attention, or fear of confrontation, then this is article is for you.

 - Don’t respect yourself before you respect others or you will start building self-worth and self-esteem.

 Feeling valued and worthy will rattle the foundation of people-pleasing.
 Respecting others over yourself is one of the keys to maintaining your people-pleasing status.

 - Don’t be too self-compassionate.
 This can lead to dangerous revitalization and renewed energy that might break you from the people-pleasing path.

 You must spend all your reserve energy on other people so that you aren’t wasting precious caring and nurturing on yourself.

 Self-compassion leads to feelings of acceptance and love, which might make you show up in the world as more authentic and more willing to step outside your comfort zone.